 Regardless of how you get to Kandy, train travel is such a big part of the Sri Lanka experience that you should definitely experience it on your first trip to the country.
 As advised, the most popular routes sell out quickly, even during low season, so it’s VERY IMPORTANT to reserve your seat as early as possible.
 Jump to the TRAVEL TIPS section of this guide for more details.

 From Other Cities

 I focused on Colombo and Ella because most travelers will be coming from either place to get to Kandy.
-If you’re coming from somewhere else, then you can check 12Go Asia for available transportation options.
+If you’re coming from somewhere else, then you can check Bookaway for available transportation options.
 You can click on the link or use the widget below.